 Splore, Moab, Utah

-Splore, a not-for-profit that provides outdoor activities for special needs children and adults at affordable prices.
+Splore is a not-for-profit in Moab, Utah that provides outdoor activities for special needs children and adults at affordable prices.
 They organize river trips, rock climbing and hiking through a partnership with Red Cliffs Lodge.
 More of a resort than a hotel, Red Cliffs Lodge offers an impressive variety of accommodations and activities.
-Four wheeling, river riding, horseback riding, mountain biking, scenic flights and hiking are all within 10 minutes of the lodge.
+Four wheeling, river riding, horseback riding, mountain biking, scenic flights and hiking are all within 10 minutes of the lodge and most are adaptive for special needs.
 There are wheelchair-accessible rooms adjacent to the lodge.
 Sidewalks with ramps lead to all patios and to the museum.
 And while meals are "traditional cowboy fare," the chefs can rustle up special menus upon request.
 Utah itself prides itself on offering accessible recreation.
-Earlier this year the Utah Office of Tourism released "Accessible Utah," a guide to the places, organizations and activities that cater to special needs travel.
+The Utah Office of Tourism released "Accessible Utah," a guide to the places, organizations and activities that cater to special needs travel.

 Although Cara Brown's middle child has global developmental delay, she nevertheless looks for vacation spots that work for her whole family.
 "We just kind of make it work, no matter what," Brown says.
 Every member of the family is an avid skier, so the Browns' annual trip to Mont Tremblant is a must.
 Located near Montreal, Mont Tremblant offers 95 runs serviced by 14 lifts.
 Besides skiing, winter activities also include snowmobiling, sleigh riding, ice-skating, dog sledding and ice fishing.
 Private ski lessons are available and many of the instructors are experienced in working with special needs children.
 For wheelchair users, Mt.
 Tremblant offers sit skiing, a sled-like platform guided by a second skier to negotiate a ski slope or trail.
 No reservations are necessary.
 It's easy to get around, too -- rooms are all ADA accessible and are generously sized for wheelchair maneuverability.
 Parents of children with allergies can request special meals at any of the resort's restaurants.
 Every menu lists the ingredients in each dish and amendments are made cheerfully.